Albertus Magnus College logo

 Key Highlights

-• Founded in 1925 by the Dominican Sisters of St. Mary of the Springs with a mission to empower women.
+• Founded in 1925 by the Dominican Sisters of St. Mary of the Springs, with dedication by Yale University's president.

-• Known for its strict liberal arts curriculum, historically requiring four years of Latin or Greek study.
+• Known for its strict liberal arts curriculum, historically requiring four years of Latin or Greek.

 Timeline